-&lt;sup>22 The Objectives marked in italic letters are included from the claimed PACE-PP [7].
+The Objectives marked in italic letters are included from the claimed PACE-PP [7].
 They are listed for the complete overview of the security objectives.

-&lt;sup>23 Threats and assumptions included from the claimed PACE-PP [7] are marked in italic letters.
+Threats and assumptions included from the claimed PACE-PP [7] are marked in italic letters.
 They are listed for the complete overview of threats and assumptions.

-Reference D1315455 Release 1 (Printed copy not controlled version before using) .2p : verify the Classification Level Public Pages 85
+comalto Reference D1315455 Release 1.3p (Printed copy not controlled: verify the version before using) genalio Classification Level Public Pages 89